 The waters off the coast of Sydney fall on the route of an epic journey.
-I go on a cruise to see humpback whales as they make their annual migration to the Pacific, and finds a sea of surprises waiting.
+I go on a cruise to see humpback whales as they make their annual migration to the Pacific, and find a sea of surprises waiting.
 By Sumeet Keswani

 From the moment I set foot in New South Wales this June, my desire to see migrating whales off its coast appeared cursed.
 First, the timings of a domestic flight from Newcastle Airport to Sydney got in the way, thus canning my plans to go on a whale-spotting cruise from d’Albora Marina in Port Stephens.
 Next, a storm hit Sydney, bringing ample downpour and rough seas and cancelling my scheduled cruise from Sydney’s Circular Quay—an improvisation on the earlier plan.
 Determined to overcome both, natural and man-made obstacles, I tried again, this time booking a bigger vessel of Whale Watching Sydney that could withstand choppy waters.
 The storm abated just in time for my early morning departure from Darling Harbour, and I could tell that something truly remarkable was on the cards.

 Around 45 species of whales, dolphins, and porpoises are found in Australian waters.
 The most common whale here and the one my cruise intended to find was the humpback.
 While it’d always been one of my favourite marine mammals, I’d never seen one in real life.
 Humpback whales spend their summers in Antarctica feeding on mostly krill (also, plankton and small fish), and migrate to the warmer tropical waters of the Pacific in late autumn to breed and rear their calves.
 This is a necessity as the calves are born without the abundant blubber that adults possess under their skin for thermal insulation.
 The whales return south in spring, ravenous from months of fasting.